bcarpio/elasticyumrepo-formula/README.md

 .. contents::
     :local:

-``hello_world``
+``elasticyumrepo``
 -------------

-Installs the apache2 package, manages the index page, and starts the apache2 service.
+Installs the GPG key for the Elastic repo and manages the /etc/yum/yum.repos.d configuration.